uclanlp/gn_glove/README.md

 The SemBias dataset can be found under [SemBias](/SemBias/).

-You can run the code using "debias.sh" or the same way as original GloVe: https://github.com/stanfordnlp/GloVe
+You can run the code using "debias.sh" (Please change the corresponding parameters).

 ### License
 See the LICENSE file.